 FedEx limited the number of items that about two dozen other retailers can ship from certain locations.
 Applied in certain geographies where volume is heaviest, the move comes as retailers across the nation have increasingly begin using closed storefronts to fulfill online orders.

 For retailers, this alternative fulfillment strategy facilitates sales even when other conditions pre-empt an on-site purchase.
-When fulfillment alternatives are included in supply chain contingency planning, retailers can quickly pivot their network to serve emerging customer segments or specific geographies, and still maintain optimal transportation cost.
+When fulfillment alternatives are included in supply chain contingency planning, retailers can quickly pivot their network to serve parcel volume growth in emerging customer segments or specific geographies, and still maintain optimal transportation cost.

 “These customers have seen significant volume growth since the spread of Covid-19,” FedEx said last week in a notice to its Ground workers reviewed by The Wall Street Journal.
 “In a time of already high volume growth, capping the number of packages to be picked up at these locations will limit any negative impacts to the FedEx Ground network.”